esheetz/human_robot_red_teaming/docs/ticket_todos.md

 - [x] check formatting on model and knowledge base
 - [x] read in model (states and actions) and knowledge base
 - [x] enumerate possibilities from model
+- [ ] dialogue tree prompts about possibilities
-- [x] write possibilities to YAML file
+- [x] write possibilities (and validity) to YAML file

 HRRT Level 3: Assumptions
 - [x] assumptions in actions: